History and Mission

 Kima Jones, Founder

-Kima Jones has received fellowships from PEN Center USA Emerging Voices, Kimbilio Fiction, Yaddo's 2016 Howard Moss Residency in poetry and was named the 2014-2015 Gerald Freund Fellow at the MacDowell Colony.
-She has been published at Poets and Writers, GQ, Guernica, NPR, PANK and The Rumpus and in the anthologies Long Hidden: Speculative Fiction from the Margins of History, Her Own Accord: American Women on Identity, Culture, and Community and the New York Times Best Seller, The Fire this Time, edited by Jesmyn Ward.
+Kima Jones has received fellowships from PEN Center USA Emerging Voices, Kimbilio Fiction, Yaddo's 2016 Howard Moss Residency in poetry and was named the 2014-2015 Gerald Freund Fellow at the MacDowell Colony, and was included on the inaugural Bitch 50 list in 2017 as a "shape-shifter who pushed pop culture to be more representative, inspiring, and meaningful for communities who are typically ignored by mainstream media."
+She has been published at Poets and Writers, GQ, Guernica, NPR, PANK and the Rumpus and in the anthologies Long Hidden: Speculative Fiction from the Margins of History, Her Own Accord: American Women on Identity, Culture, and Community and the New York Times Best Seller, The Fire this Time, edited by Jesmyn Ward.
 Her short story "Nine" received notable mention in Best American Science Fiction 2015, and her hybrid poem "Homegoing AD" appears in Best American Nonrequired Reading 2017.
+She serves as an advisory board member for the Rumpus.
 Kima founded Jack Jones Literary Arts in March 2015 and works as lead strategist on all publicity campaigns and is especially proud of her work on the 2017 Pulitzer Prize in Poetry winner, Olio, by Tyehimba Jess; the 2017 PEN America Robert W. Bingham Emerging Fiction Prize winner, Insurrections, by Rion Amilcar Scott; and the 2017 Midland Authors Award winner in Adult Fiction, Know the Mother, by Desiree Cooper.
 Kima divides her time between Los Angeles and New York.
 She writes poetry and prose.

 Allison N. Conner, Publicity Assistant

 Allison Noelle Conner's work has appeared in Full Stop, Entropy, Jacket2, and elsewhere.
 She enjoys exploring ways in which literature and publishing can realign our notions of community, activation, resistance, and healing.
 She is a graduate of the creative writing MFA program at CalArts.
 Born in Ft.
 Lauderdale, Allison now lives in Los Angeles.
-Allison joined Jack Jones Literary Arts in 2017 and is hard at work on upcoming Jack Jones projects, handling administrative tasks, and training as a junior publicist.
+Allison joined Jack Jones Literary Arts in 2017 where she manages the speakers bureau and is in training as a junior publicist.